galosandoval/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+a token is used to create a specific authenticator for each guest to an app

 2. What steps can you take in your web apps to keep your data secure?

+ENCRYPT YOUR LOGIN PAGE.
+Requiring strong passwords will help keep unauthorized users off your network. ...

 3. Describe how web servers work.

+web servers are huge pieces of hardware that contain huge amounts of data.
+That data is what we know as the web. a server can connect to other servers around the country, and around the world.
+My modem, thanks to my internet provider, can then connect to the server so that i can have internet

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create = PUT with a new URI api
+        POST to a base URI returning a newly created URI Read = GET
+Update = PUT with an existing URI api
+Delete = DELETE

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.